ratBytes/Fhiz_uMMORPG_AddOns_3d/_Level 3/UCE_ConditionalSkills/_readme.txt

 Install

+NOTE: This AddOn also requires "UCE Attache" (free) - it wont work without

 1. CORE CHANGES
 1.1 In "Monster.cs" go to the very bottom of the file and delete (or comment out) the whole "NextSkill" function.
 1.2 Do the same for "Pet.cs"